odigos-io/odigos/tests/e2e/workload-lifecycle/README.md

 In this step we deploy the following workloads:

 - nodejs-unsupported-version - should detect the runtime version and avoid instrumentation device.
+- nodejs-very-old-version - should not detect the runtime version and add instrumentation device but the agent should not load and application can run as usual.